frinknet/wacc/README.md

 # WebAssembly Concise Compiler & Server

 work in progress not quite ready for primetime but maturing fast.
+I've got several big commercial projects where this will be used so don't think of it as a hobby thing.
+Once those are live I'll post some links so that you can check out how awesome this is.

 ---